avoidwork/adobe-ims-servicetoken/README.md

 # adobe-ims-servicetoken
 Load into your node.js application to easily manage Adobe IMS service tokens.
+Multiple clients and/or grant types are supported with 1.1.0!

 ### Configuration
 #### url